sustainability-our-core-impact-louise-and-friend

 Driving innovation in hearing healthcare: inside our research centers

 Innovation and technology are our core driving forces, enabling us to turn big ideas into real and meaningful solutions for people living with hearing loss.
-Beyond our dedicated R&D teams, we boast two primary research centres, Eriksholm Research Centre and Interacoustics Research Unit, that are pivotal in driving innovation within the field of hearing health.
+Beyond the dedicated R&D teams, we boast two primary research centres, Eriksholm Research Centre and Interacoustics Research Unit, that are pivotal in driving innovation within the field of hearing health.

 eriksholm